msse-2021-bootcamp/lessons/_episodes/01-16-homework2.md

 ## Individual Assignment #2

 For the second individual assignment, you will be comparing results from Monte Carlo simulations to tabulated experimental values reported by NIST.
 Start your assignment by clicking [this link](https://classroom.github.com/a/lnQU-5vk).
+The due date for this assignment is **Monday, August 23, 2021**.